grezniczek/redcap_survey_auth/README.md

 - **Submit label:** The label to be displayed on the submit button.
 Defaults to 'Submit'.

 - **Fail message:** A message that is displayed to the user in case the login fails.
-Defaults to 'Invalid username and/or password or access denied.'.
+Defaults to 'Invalid username and/or password or access denied'.

 - **Lockout message:** A message that is displayed to the user in case of too many failed login attempts.
 Defaults to 'Too many failed login attempts.
-Please try again later.'.
+Please try again later'.

+- **Technical error message:** A message that is displayed to the user in case of a technical error that prevents completion of the authentication process.
+Defaults to 'A technical error prevented completion of the authentication process.
+Please notify the system administrator'.

 - **Success message** and **Continue label:** A message and button label that are displayed to the user after successful authentication.
 This is only relevant when using the advanced mode (i.e. when an API token is provided).